partridge-tech/chris-blog/_content/2021/rockyou2021.txt-a-short-summary/index.md

 **rockyou2021.txt is**: a wordlist which includes mostly English-language words, possible passwords, and known breached passwords.
 All of which was known & publicly available prior to this point.

 **You should**: take this time to identify news sources which used fearmongering to draw readers in on this subject in instead of facts, and unfavorite/unsubscribe from/block those sources.
-Also, **please** sign up for [Have I Been Pwned](https://haveibeenpwned.com/) or comparable, use random per-site passwords managed by the password manager of your choice, and enable the strongest 2FA options wherever reasonable for you to do so.

 ## Appendix